-- (1) There shall be an Investigatory Powers Tribunal which shall consist of 3 members appointed by the Superior Number of the Royal Court of whom one shall be an ordinary judge of the Court of Appeal, who shall be the president of the Tribunal, and 2 shall be Jurats. - (2) Notwithstanding Article 8(1)(a) of the Human Rights (Jersey) Law 2000, proceedings falling with paragraph (4) of this Article which are brought pursuant to the said Article 8 shall be brought before the Tribunal. - (3) The jurisdiction of the Tribunal shall be - (a) to consider and determine any complaints made to them which, in accordance with paragraph (5), are complaints for which the Tribunal is the appropriate forum; - (b) to consider and determine any reference to them by any person that the person has suffered detriment as a consequence of any prohibition or restriction, by virtue of Article 21, on that person's relying in, or for the purposes of, any civil proceedings on any matter; and - (c) to hear and determine any other such proceedings falling within paragraph (4) as may be allocated to them in accordance with provision made by the Minister by Order. - (4) Proceedings fall within this paragraph if - (a) they are proceedings against any of the intelligence services in respect of any discharge of their functions within Jersey; - (b) they are proceedings against any other person in respect of any conduct, or proposed conduct, by or on behalf of any of those services in the discharge of such functions; or - (c) they are proceedings relating to the taking place in any challengeable circumstances of any conduct falling within paragraph (6).
+- (1) There shall be an Investigatory Powers Tribunal which shall consist of 3 members appointed by the Superior Number of the Royal Court of whom one shall be an ordinary judge of the Court of Appeal, who shall be the president of the Tribunal, and 2 shall be Jurats. - (2) Notwithstanding Article 8(1)(a) of the Human Rights (Jersey) Law 200031, proceedings falling with paragraph (4) of this Article which are brought pursuant to the said Article 8 shall be brought before the Tribunal. - (3) The jurisdiction of the Tribunal shall be - (a) to consider and determine any complaints made to them which, in accordance with paragraph (5), are complaints for which the Tribunal is the appropriate forum; - (b) to consider and determine any reference to them by any person that the person has suffered detriment as a consequence of any prohibition or restriction, by virtue of Article 21, on that person's relying in, or for the purposes of, any civil proceedings on any matter; and

-- (5) The Tribunal shall be the appropriate forum for any complaint if it is a complaint by a person who is aggrieved by any conduct falling within paragraph (6) which the person believes - (a) to have taken place in relation to that person, to any of that person's property, to any communications sent by or to that person, or intended for that person, or to that person's use of any postal service, telecommunications service or telecommunication system; and - (b) to have taken place in challengeable circumstances or to have been carried out by or on behalf of any of the intelligence services. - (6) Subject to paragraph (7), conduct falls within this paragraph if (whenever it occurred) it is - (a) conduct by or on behalf of any of the intelligence services; - (b) conduct for or in connection with the interception of communications in the course of their transmission by means of a postal service or telecommunication system; - (c) conduct to which Chapter 2 of Part 2 applies; - (d) conduct to which Part 3 applies; - (e) any entry on or interference with property or any interference with wireless telegraphy. - (7) For the purposes only of paragraph (4), nothing mentioned in paragraph (d) or (e) of paragraph (6) shall be treated as falling within that paragraph unless it is conduct by or on behalf of a person holding any office, rank or position with or employed by - (a) any of the intelligence services; - (b) any of Her Majesty's Forces; - (c) the Force or the Honorary Police; - (d) Customs and Excise; - (e) the Immigration and Nationality Department. - (8) For the purposes of this Article conduct takes place in challengeable circumstances if - (a) it takes place with the authority, or purported authority, of anything falling within paragraph (9); or - (b) the circumstances are such that (whether or not there is such authority) it would not have been appropriate for the conduct to take place without it, or at least without proper consideration having been given to whether such authority should be sought, but conduct does not take place in challengeable circumstances to the extent that it is authorized by, or takes place with the permission of, the Bailiff.
+- (c) to hear and determine any other such proceedings falling within paragraph (4) as may be allocated to them in accordance with provision made by the Minister by Order. - (4) Proceedings fall within this paragraph if - (a) they are proceedings against any of the intelligence services in respect of any discharge of their functions within Jersey; - (b) they are proceedings against any other person in respect of any conduct, or proposed conduct, by or on behalf of any of those services in the discharge of such functions; or - (c) they are proceedings relating to the taking place in any challengeable circumstances of any conduct falling within paragraph (6). - (5) The Tribunal shall be the appropriate forum for any complaint if it is a complaint by a person who is aggrieved by any conduct falling within paragraph (6) which the person believes - (a) to have taken place in relation to that person, to any of that person's property, to any communications sent by or to that person, or intended for that person, or to that person's use of any postal service, telecommunications service or telecommunication system; and - (b) to have taken place in challengeable circumstances or to have been carried out by or on behalf of any of the intelligence services. - (6) Subject to paragraph (7), conduct falls within this paragraph if (whenever it occurred) it is - (a) conduct by or on behalf of any of the intelligence services; - (b) conduct for or in connection with the interception of communications in the course of their transmission by means of a postal service or telecommunication system; - (c) conduct to which Chapter 2 of Part 2 applies; - (d) conduct to which Part 3 applies; - (e) any entry on or interference with property or any interference with wireless telegraphy. - (7) For the purposes only of paragraph (4), nothing mentioned in paragraph (d) or (e) of paragraph (6) shall be treated as falling within that paragraph unless it is conduct by or on behalf of a person holding any office, rank or position with or employed by - (a) any of the intelligence services; - (b) any of Her Majesty's Forces; - (c) the Force or the Honorary Police; - (d) Customs and Excise; - (e) the Immigration and Nationality Department. - (8) For the purposes of this Article conduct takes place in challengeable circumstances if - (a) it takes place with the authority, or purported authority, of anything falling within paragraph (9); or but conduct does not take place in challengeable circumstances to the extent that it is authorized by, or takes place with the permission of, the Bailiff.